ENCCS/intro-machine-learning/content/04-supervised-ML-classification.rst

 - *body_mass_g*: body mass in grams
 - *sex*: male or female

-Looking at numbers from `penguins` `penguins.describe()` usually does not give a very good intuition about the data we are working with, we have the preference to visualize the data.
+Looking at numbers from ``penguins`` and ``penguins.describe()`` usually does not give a very good intuition about the data we are working with, we have the preference to visualize the data.

 One nice visualization for datasets with relatively few attributes is the Pair Plot, which can be created using ``sns.pairplot(...)``.
 It shows a scatterplot of each attribute plotted against each of the other attributes.